NickAponte/Air-Hockey-phaser.io/README.md

 ## Stretch goals
-allow players to view a list of past matches in-game allow players to create a signin to view their own matches. allow players to name their "colors" allow players to save their matches (ie Bob vs Nick, winner Bob! score: 5 to 1 ) to a database make a singleplayer mode with a simple AI enemy make the game mobile friendly make the game touch friendly when using mobile screens
+Allow players to view a list of past matches in-game Allow players to create a signin to view their own matches.
+Allow players to name their "colors"
+Allow players to save their matches (ie Bob vs Nick, winner Bob! score: 5 to 1 ) to a database make a singleplayer mode with a simple AI enemy make the game mobile friendly make the game touch friendly when using mobile screens